5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMCR_Support_(SSDT-PMCR)/README.md

 # Add PMCR Device (`SSDT-PMCR`)
 ## About
-`PMCRR` or `APP9876` is an Apple exclusive device which won't be present in your DSDT.
+`PMCR` or `APP9876` is an Apple exclusive device which won't be present in your DSDT.
 It's required for mainboards with Z390 chipsets so the system boots (see "Technical Background" for details).

 :warning: Mandatory for 390-series mainboards (optional for 400/500/600-series chipsets)!